ENCCS/openfoam/content/index.rst

 Several examples and exercises in this lesson have been adapted from the following
 sources:

-- `OpenFOAM: Open source CFD: Documentation <https://www.openfoam.com/documentation/guides/latest/doc/>`_
+- `OpenFOAM®: Open source CFD: Documentation <https://www.openfoam.com/documentation/guides/latest/doc/>`_

 - `OpenFOAM Wiki <https://wiki.openfoam.com/Main_Page>`_